fadyabirached/fadyabirached/README.md

 ## 🚀 What You'll Find Here

-This GitHub is a showcase of my engineering journey — where each project reflects hands-on skills, clean code, and problem-solving ability.
+This GitHub is a portfolio of my practical work in AI and software engineering — featuring clean code, real-world use cases, and detailed documentation.

-- **End-to-End ML Projects:** Covering everything from data wrangling to deployment-ready models.
+- **End-to-End ML Projects**: Covering data pipelines, model training, evaluation, and experimentation.
-- **AI-Driven Applications:** Web and mobile apps powered by machine learning.
+- **AI-Driven Applications**: Full-stack projects that integrate intelligent features with scalable architecture.
-- **Well-Documented Repos:** Each with clear instructions, structured code, and professional READMEs.
+- **Well-Structured Repositories**: Clear READMEs, reproducible setups, and clean project architecture.

 ---

-## 📌 Currently Working On
+## 🎓 Currently Focused On

-- Improving a **spam image detection model** using deep learning
+- Pursuing a **Master’s in Artificial Intelligence**
-- Enhancing my **portfolio site** with new AI-powered features
+- Advancing my knowledge of deep learning, computer vision, and NLP
-- Learning more about **model deployment & MLOps**
+- Applying academic concepts through hands-on projects and research

 ---